NTNU-IMT/stormbird/book/src/tutorials.md

 As `Python` is used for both the setup and execution of tutorials, it is also used for post-processing.
 The Stormbird results are parsed into `Python` dictionaries from `JSON` strings, which can further be used for plotting or other post-processing tasks.

 However, both the setup and the post-processing is generally independent of the `pystormbird` implementation, which means both steps could easily be changed to other programming languages if wanted.
 This could for instance be an option if the `FMU` version of Stormbird is used and some other scripting language is preferred. `Python` is just used as a convenient example.

-## List of available tutorials
-Below is an overview of the tutorials that should be available in the `tutorials` folder distributed with this book, along with a short explanation

-### Single oscillating wing
-This tutorial demonstrates how to set up both dynamic and quasi-static simulations of an oscillating wing.
-It shows both how to setup a very simple model of a wing sail and how to apply dynamic motion as a function of time.

-### Several multi-element wing sails
-This tutorial shows how to set up simulations of